hakuhodo-technologies/scope-rl/docs/documentation/learning_implementation.rst

 Policy Wrapper
 ~~~~~~~~~~

-Here, we describe some useful wrapper tools to convert the d3rlpy's policy.
+Here, we describe some useful wrapper tools to convert a `d3rlpy <https://github.com/takuseno/d3rlpy>`_'s policy to the behavior/evaluation policies.

 DiscreteHead
 ----------